Last Updated on August 30, 2023

 Finding your way around the Mall of America

 But don’t fear!
 They have lots of electronic information stations which act like ‘GPS’ maps.
-You can browse or type in a store/restaurant/attraction and it will literally point you in the right direction, tell you when you need to turn/go up an escalator, exactly how far of a distance it is away from you and how long it’ll roughly take you to walk there!
+You can browse or type in a store/restaurant/attraction and it will literally point you in the right direction.
+It tells you when you need to turn/go up an escalator, exactly how far of a distance it is away from you and how long it’ll roughly take you to walk there!

 Parking at Mall of America

 Before I visited, we were told not to even try parking on the lower levels, just go straight to the top.
-But on a Friday lunchtime we found that there was plenty of space on every floor…it was a different story when we left though, there were definitely a lot more cars!
+But on a Friday lunchtime we found that there was plenty of space on every floor.
+It was a different story when we left though, there were definitely a lot more cars!
 Heading to a higher level may be worthwhile in the evenings and at weekends.

 How eco friendly is the Mall of America?

+You can find out more about their ‘Green initiatives’ on the Mall of America website.
 If you want to check out more facts about the Mall of America, the fact sheet on their website is really interesting too!

-Where to stay
+Where to Stay